-Events and hospitality
+Article 8 Events and hospitality

-All events intended for patient orgnanizations and organized or sponsored by or on behalf of a pharmaceutical company including scientific, business or professional meetings, must be held in an appropriate venue, that is conducive to the main purpose of the event, avoiding venues which are "luxurious" or "well reputed" for their entertainment facilities.
+All events intended for patient organizations and organized or financed by or on behalf of a pharmaceutical company including scientific, business or professional meetings, must be held in an appropriate venue, that is conducive to the main purpose of the event, avoiding venues which are "well-known" for their entertainment facilities or which are luxurious".

-All forms of hospitality provided by a pharmaceutical company to patient organizations and their members shall be reasonable and secondary to the main purpose of the event, whether the event is organized by the patient organization or the pharmaceutical company.
+All forms of hospitality provided by a pharmaceutical company to patient organizations and their members shall be reasonable and secondary to the main purpose of the event, whether the event is organized by the patient organization or by the pharmaceutical company.

-The hospitality extended during the event, is limited to travel expenses, meals, accommodation and registration fees.
+The hospitality during the event, is limited to travel expenses, meals, accommodation and registration fees.

-Hospitality may only be extended to persons who qualify as participants in their own right.
+Hospitality may only be extended to persons who qualify as participants.
 In exceptional cases, in case of clear health needs (e.g. disability), the travel meals, accommodation and registration fees cost of an accompanying person considered to be a carer can be taken.

-All forms of hospitality offered to patient organisations and their representatives shall be "reasonable" in level and strictly limited to the purpose of the event.
+All forms of hospitality offered to patient organizations and their representatives must be "reasonable" at level and strictly limited to the purpose of the event.

-Hospitality shall not include sponsoring or organising entertainment (e.g. sporting or leisure events).
+Hospitality shall not include sponsoring or organising entertaining events (e.g. sports or leisure events).